shadow578/shadow578.github.io/_posts/2025-09-09-about-this-page.md

 ---
 layout: post
-title: I've set up a page to write about stuff
+title: Hello, World!
 tags:
 ---

-hey there!
+hi there!

 if you're reading this, you've found my page. i've set this up to have a place to write about the random stuff i do, and maybe share some of my thoughts.